 Here are some techniques for creating a marbling effect.

 Dry powdered concrete pigment sprinkled onto the cement in between layers- causes bleeding of the dry pigment.

-Powdered pigment mixed with water to make a liquid colorant.
-It can then be applied to the top or between layers.
+Powdered pigment has been mixed with water to make a liquid colorant, which can then be applied to the top or between layers.